Written by: Janny Marie Peterslund

-Janny Marie: STEMCELL has an above average rate of women higher up in the organization compared to other biotech companies.
+STEMCELL has an above-average rate of women higher up in the organization compared to other biotech companies.
 Why is that and do you have any specific policies to attract women?

-Dr. Eaves: In the typical biotech, there’s a lot of risk, and I think men are prepared to take more risks, especially when you’re younger.
+In the typical biotech, there’s a lot of risk, and I think men are prepared to take more risks, especially when they’re younger.
 When a company matures, it becomes more stable, and attracts more women, I think.
 Women are probably more conservative than males, when you are young, but that equals as you get older.

 We don’t have specific policies; we just go for the best people.
 There are a lot of smart women out there and we want them all!

-Janny Marie: Would you go for women in certain positions and men in other?
+Would you go for women in certain positions and men in others?

 SCWIST welcomes men, and anyone supporting women in science.
 Women seem better at organizing themselves in such organizations.
-Will men eventually loose out and women take over, do you think?
+Will men eventually lose out and women take over, do you think?

-Dr. Eaves: First of all, you want the research to be very close to the manufacturing to work efficiently, and we have highly skilled labour here.
-North America is the largest market and we want to be close to that, also to make it cost effective.
+First of all, you want the research to be very close to the manufacturing to work efficiently, and we have highly skilled labour here.
+North America is the largest market and we want to be close to that, also to make it cost-effective.